Zar'Kaa (Level 18 Troll Slayer/Warlock)

 • Smelling Salts.
 When you apply this salve, you may end one Paralyzed or Unconscious condition on the target.
 Costs 3d6.

 • Fast-Acting Treatment.
-When you apply this salve, you may apply your poultice as an Action, instead of after one minute.
-If you do this, reduce your starting pool of poultice dice by half (rounded down).
-You may use also use this salve to apply your poultice as a Bonus Action, which halves the dice as above, but also consumes an additional use of your poultices.
+When you apply this salve, you reduce your starting pool of poultice dice by half (rounded down) to apply your poultice as a Bonus Action, instead of an Action.

 • Potent Tincture.
 When you apply this salve, instead of rolling to determine how many hit points your poultice restores, restore the maximum amount.
 Costs 2 additional poultices.